 Flamingo air has a regular 25 minutes shuttle plane running between Grand Bahamas and Bimini.
 At Bimini, Neal Watson is still the main operator for the shark safaris, although this year I also spotted a little boat run by Stuart Cove, normally operating in Nassau.
 The Watson boat takes the divers in a 20 minutes ride to the baiting site, mostly in sheltered waters of South Island.
 Unfortunately, the local weather gods were not with us this time, given the strong winds and torrential rains sweeping over the Big Game resort on Saturday 16 February After such violent weather conditions, one can hardly expect to find the crystal clear blue water above pure white sand, on which Bimini has built its reputation.
 The GHs where there nevertheless on Friday and Sunday with a rather big girl called Gaia circling regularly around the bait box.

 Likewise, at Bimini where one traditionally sees GHs, pushing themselves through a ring of nurse sharks gathered around the bait box, the tiger sharks are now also more frequent visitors.
-Neal Watson now also allows non-divers to enter a small cage to make pictures of the Bull sharks with their Go Pros.
-Here a regular gang of around six big bull sharks is closing in around the cage in the afternoon, attracted by pieces of bait thrown in front of the cage, attached to a wooden platform.
+Neal Watson now also offers non-divers an opportunity to watch the Bull sharks from within a small cage, attached to a wooden platform.
+Here a regular gang of around six big bull sharks is closing in around the cage in the afternoon, attracted by pieces of bait thrown in front of the cage.
 With some pelicans trying to get a crumb, careful not to get caught by the sharks